jasuhail/openvpn-aws/Readme.md

 The module supports multi region deployment & values in yaml format.

 ## Prerequisites

-Before using this module, you'll need to get openvpn ami from the specific region you want to deploy.
+Before using this module, you'll need to have an AWS account and setup your local machine with aws access key to access aws resource.

+Just create admin acocunt which has full admin access and create acces key.
+Once you VPN was setup, delete the access ley from aws consoel.

 ## Variables

 | Variable Name | Type | Required |Description |
 |---------------|-------------|-------------|-------------|
 |`AWS_REGION`|`string`|Yes|Specify the region you want to deploy your VPN Server.|